viki289/splunk-soc-monitoring-incident-response/spl-queries/detection-queries.md

 # Lab Disclaimer

 All activity represented in these searches was performed in an authorized and isolated cybersecurity lab environment.

 The scenarios were controlled simulations for SOC detection, investigation, and incident-response training.

-They should not be interpreted as a single real-world attack chain.
+They should not be interpreted as a single real-world attack or compromise.

+The queries are provided as documentation of the detection and investigation methods used in the lab.